praxis-live/examples/README.md

 #### audio seq

-Praxis LIVE is not really aimed at sequencing music, but this project provides a simple drum machine and bass line with changing FX, as well as a visualization of the sound.
+This project provides a simple drum machine and bass line with changing FX, as well as a visualization of the sound.

 #### blob theremin

 **Requires webcam**

 A simple blob tracking example controlling a sine wave.
 Give the camera 10s to adjust to the background before you start moving!

+#### jazzy synthesis **NEW**

+Showcasing the new audio coding features (substractive and PM synthesis) and the use of the new tracker component for sequencing.
+A few `core:array:iterator` components are used to create a constantly changing improvisation.

 ### TinkerForge